tenable/cnappgoat/README.md

 ![Gif demonstrating an example of using AccessUndenied](images/demo.gif)

 > **Warning**: CNAPPgoat deploys vulnerable environments.
 Only use it within safe, controlled sandboxes.

-With the cautionary note behind us, let's delve right in!

 ## Getting Started